caveman-7-7-7/python_tutorials_for_beginners/README.md

 # python_tutorials_for_beginners
-A set of beginner friendly guides for those that want to get into Python
+I thought I would take time out of my day to start a series to not only help those that want to get into Python, but also as a way to remind myself of what I am learning or have learned (an online repository of sorts):